ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-connecting-apm.rst

 Overview of servo, and RX connection
 ====================================

 The RC input for many ardupilot compatible autopilots is either PPM SUM (8 channels) or S.Bus (up to 18 channels).
 Some controllers also accept Spektrum satellite receivers.
 For receivers that only output PWM, a PPM encoder is required to connect to the autopilot.
+For all helicopter frames,the RC radio requires at least 6 channels.
+Traditional helicopter and quadheli frames require the flight controller have at least 5 channels.
+The dual helicopter frame requires the flight controller have at least 7 channels.

 The default receiver channel to ArduCopter RC input function mapping is as follows: